clearmatics/zeth/README.md

 # Zeth - Zerocash on Ethereum

+:rotating_light: **WARNING** This project is a Proof of Concept.
+It is highly inefficient and has not be thoroughly reviewed.
+Please do not use in production!

 **Disclaimer:** This work is inspired from [babyzoe](https://github.com/zcash-hackworks/babyzoe), [Miximus](https://github.com/barryWhiteHat/miximus.git).
 It follows and extend the design presented in [zerocash-ethereum](https://github.com/AntoineRondelet/zerocash-ethereum) by adapting some code initially written by ZCash.